hugglesfox/pcode-style-guide/README.md

 It is not required to cite this document if you wish to reference it for your assignment 3 but if you appreciate the work we would kindly ask you to include the following sentence in your assignment:

-> The pseudocode provided has been created with reference to [The Non Definitive Guide to NickCode](https://github.com/hugglesfox/pcode-style-guide/tree/nickcode)
+> The pseudocode provided has been created with reference to [The Non Definitive Guide to the Wonders of NickCode](https://github.com/hugglesfox/pcode-style-guide/tree/nickcode)